veralizeth/raspi-temp-hum-frontEnd/README.md

 **The solution**:

-* Using Axios library to access the custom REST API from Java Spring Boot server.
+* Using Axios library to access the custom REST API from Java Spring Boot server and usu react charts to display the information about Temperature and Humidity.
-* Using react charts

 ## Installation

 ## Available Scripts

-In the project directory, you can run:
+Clone this repository and in the project directory, you can run:

+#### `yarn install` or `npm install`

+To install all the depencies and libreries use in this repo.

+Then you can run:

-### `yarn start`
+#### `yarn start` or `npm install`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.